 What is shielding?

-The measure to take is called shielding.
-This means that you stay home and avoid face-to-face contact for at least 12 weeks.
 You can continue to have visits from anyone who helps you with essential support.
 For example, healthcare staff or carers.

 I live with other people, what should we do?